Otay Ranch High School

-Otay Ranch High School (ORHS) is a public high school in Chula Vista, California.
+Otay Ranch High School (ORHS) is a public secondary school in Chula Vista, California.
 It primarily serves the Chula Vista developments of Otay Ranch and Rancho Del Rey.

 History

 Otay Ranch High School was built in 2003 as a part of the Sweetwater Union High School District and first opened to 9th and 10th graders and later accommodated 11th and 12th graders.
 Otay Ranch High School originally opened to relieve overcrowding from surrounding schools such as San Ysidro High School and Eastlake High School.
 It serves students living in both the Otay Ranch and Rancho del Rey developments.

 Demographics

-The demographic breakdown of the 2,789 students enrolled for the 2012–2013 school year was:
+The following demographic information is drawn from state education reports for the 2012–2013 and 2018–2019 school years.

+Enrollment by Ethnicity (2012–2013)

+The school enrolled 2,789 students: